alexei-sintotski/dart-borg/README.md

 | 1.1     | Consistent upgrade of external dependencies across repository                      |
 | 1.2     | Correction of configuration of a Dart package newly added to the mono repository   |

-*WARNING: This version is backwards-incompatible with version 0.1.0!*
+*WARNING: This version is backwards-incompatible with versions 0.1.x!*

 # Installation